Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - its a data migration service. usually petabytes of data physically. meaning you get a physical device from AWS to connect to your network and upload.
 6. Aws snowmobile.
    - if you want physically migrate exabytes of data. it will be like a shiping container size device.
+7. AWS Snowcone:
+   - Snowcone is portable, rugged, and secure.
+You can use Snowcone to collect, process, and move data to AWS, either offline by shipping the device, or online with AWS DataSync.

 - comparison of these 2:
   ![S3 snow ball and mobile](./assets/snowballMobil.png?raw=true "S3 snow ball and mobile")